What should I do if I have problems with my Facebook group invite?

 How can I find discussions on specific topics or find out more about specific members within the group?

 If you want to find out if we've discussed a particular topic or connect with a certain kind of person within the group, there is a search function for that in the groups page.
 If you want to find other musicians in the group, for example, type "musician" into the search bar, and all the posts with that word will come up with the word "musician" highlighted for you.
 Or if you want to see what a certain member has posted or commented, type that member's name into the search bar, and you will see all of their posts and comments with their name highlighted.
 This function is extremely helpful for efficiently sorting through the many posts on the wall, especially if you are a new member.
 Use this function to help yourself connect to others who share your interests and connection needs.

 I have a gifted friend that would really benefit from and enjoy being part of InterGifted's Facebook group.
 Can I invite him/her/them?

 Yes, you can send your friend to this page, so that they can make their payment and receive an invitation from us.
 Or if you'd like to offer membership as a gift, you can send us the payment and list your friend's email in the payment notes.
 We'll send the invite right away.
 Just be sure they want to join before signing them up!

 How can I best benefit from the Facebook group community?

 First, introduce yourself and let the community know where you're at on your giftedness (discovery) journey, what kind of connection you're hoping to find, what kind of support you'd like to get and give, and any other special requests you might have.
-Then, join in our other members' discussions, learn about them, and actively reach out to connect to those whom you feel you'd like to get to know.
+Then, join in our other members' discussions, learn about them, and actively reach out to connect to members you feel you'd like to get to know better.